Klosmi/html-basics/JS-basic.md

 - if an Object has 1 or more method, we call it as object has behaviour (like a person).

-- if an Object doesn't have a behaviour, the way we construct is to use the __factory function__.
+- when a function creates and returns a new object, it is called a factory function.
+By using the factory function, we can create any number of the eg.: `circle` objects without duplicating code.

 - eg.:
 *The circle object (which has no behaviour).*